 Yellow lights mean you should proceed with caution.
 When yellow hazard lights flash, you can still drive past the bus.
 When you see flashing yellow overhead lights, the bus is about to stop.
 Do not try to move around the bus quickly.
 Instead, prepare to stop the required 20 feet away.

 It is unfortunate how many people ignore the law and endanger the lives of children.
-Learn when school begins and lets out.
+If you live in a school zone area or know that school buses frequent your commute route, it can be helpful to learn when school begins and ends to either avoid these times or exercise extra caution during these periods.
 Watch out for stopped school buses throughout the school year and take a little extra time to keep students safe.